hari-vickey/eYRC-VB-0900/docs/docs/implement.md

 6. If it detects the package, then it will sort the package from the conveyor to the shipping bins based on its colour.
 7. Both the ur5 arm nodes will send the data to the ROS-IOT bridge synchronously to push the data into the google sheets.
 8. In google sheets, we use Dashboard sheet as a JSON endpoint for IOT Dashboard.
-9. IOT Dashboard shows the status of all the orders in a user-friendly display.
+9. IoT Dashboard shows the status of all the orders in a user-friendly display.

 Now, let us see all the components mentioned in the process flow individually.